47z1Lu7h/47z1Lu7h.github.io/_pages/about.md

 profile:
   align: right
   image: 47z1Right.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <p>I am not my thoughts, emotions, sense perceptions, and experiences.
 I am not the content of my life.
 I am Life.
 I am the space in which all things happen.
 I am consciousness.
 I am the Now.
 I Am</p>

 # news: true # includes a list of news items
 # selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
+giscus_comments: true
+related_posts: true
+toc:
+  sidebar: left
+  beginning: true
 ---

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.